Logo

 • Validate the business idea

 Unfortunately, it’s not enough to assume your 1-in-a-million idea is going to be successful.
-In-depth market research and surveys must be performed to ensure that your product is one with enough demand to justify the investment.
+To understand why do some small businesses fail, in-depth market research and surveys must be performed.

 4. Weak Marketing and Branding Strategies